microsoft/WindowsAppSDK/specs/Deployment/MSIXPackages.md

 * SubName -- optional package sub-name.
 Use to distinguish amongst the different packages
 * Major -- major version of the release, e.g. "1" for Windows App SDK 1.0
 * Minor -- minor version of the release, e.g. "0" for Windows App SDK 1.0
-* VersionTag -- optional version tag to distinguish amongst channels and revs of a channel, e.g. "-preview2" for Windows App SDK 1.0 Preview 2
+* VersionTag -- optional version tag to distinguish amongst channels and releases of a channel, e.g. "-preview2" for Windows App SDK 1.0 Preview 2

-### Naming - SubName
+## 3.1.
+Package Naming - SubName

 The following SubName values are used: